masonfmatthews/readmes/professional.md

 If I happen to be managing you at a particular company, I'll also write a separate document which details the way we do things as a team, from one-on-ones to reviews to specific quirks of our working environment.

-## What I hope I never do as a manager
+## What I don't do as a manager

 First off, stop for a minute and think about all the suffering that bad management causes in the world.
 As evidenced by the success of Dilbert and The Office, it's not a small amount.
-Although I'll never be able to provide an exhaustive list, here are some things I hope to never do:
+Although I'll never be able to provide an exhaustive list, here are some things I intend to never do:

-* Try to do your job better than you
+* Act like I can your job better than you
+* Take the credit for your work
+* Ignore your opinions
+* Give you challenging feedback in front of others

+Since I'm human, I may get things wrong from time to time.
+If I do, though, please call me out immediately.

 ## How I tend to screw up